TERJUNGENSEMBLE

 The ensemble has emphasised achieving important goals of commissioning works by Norwegian composers, realising recordings of the new works, engaging talented younger soloists (Astrid Nordstad, Eirin Rognerud, Pierre Xhonneux, Synnøve Brøndbo Plassen, Miriam Helms Ålien, Silje Aker Johnsen, Ingebjørg Lognvik Reinholdt, Lara Macri and others) and integrating younger, newly established freelancers into the ensemble.

-Several of the new works have been performed at the contemporary music festival Ultima in Oslo, including the award-winning Fleurs by Jan Erik Mikalsen (Work of the Year 2023) and Å vere I livet by Agnes Ida Pettersen (Edvard Prize 2021), together with works by Jon Øivind Ness (Vóren), Martin Ødegaard (Woods) and Ørjan Matre (Three songs after Ragnar Vigdal); this has helped to lift the ensemble further and give it a greater focus.
+Several new works have been performed since 2020, including the award-winning Fleurs by Jan Erik Mikalsen (Work of the Year 2023) and Å vere I livet by Agnes Ida Pettersen (Edvard Prize 2021), as well as works by Jon Øivind Ness (Vóren), Martin Ødegaard (Woods), Ørjan Matre (Three songs after Ragnar Vigdal), and, more recently, Cecilie Ore’s H2O-trilogy II and Jan Erik Mikalsen’s Forest Night Music.
+The performances of Tyler Futrell’s Stabat Mater in 2022 helped to raise the ensemble’s profile further and bring it greater attention.

-TERJUNGENSEMBLE has no permanent financial support, but is generously supported by the Arts Council Norway, the Audio Visual Fund, the Norwegian Composers' Society, the Fund for Performing Artists, the Furestiftelsen, the Bergesenstiftelsen and the City of Oslo.
+TERJUNGENSEMBLE has no permanent financial support, but is generously supported by the Arts Council Norway, the Audio Visual Fund, the Norwegian Composers' Society, the Fund for Performing Artists, the Furestiftelsen, the City of Oslo and the Ludimus Fund.

 Download TERJUNGENSEMBLE biography here